-The Monroe County Health Department or State Department of Health staff will investigate tattoo parlors on a complaint only basis.
+The Monroe County Health Department will investigate tattoo parlors on a complaint only basis.

 What laws govern tattooing in Indiana?